RockNRui/Common-Damage-Library/README.md

 # Installation & Note

-Drag & drop the datapack into your world's datapacks folder and reload/enable it.
+Drag & drop the datapack into your world's datapacks folder and `/reload` or `/datapack enable "file/Common Damage Lib"`.

 To uninstall the datapack, run `/function cd:sys/uninstall` and delete the datapack from your world's datapacks folder.
 Then `/reload` and the uninstallation is complete.
 Make sure you do not run this command before the datapack is gone, else the system will simply re-install itself!